H34TB145T/TryHackMe_ovpn/README.md

 ## Uninstalling
 You can run ```bash uninstall.sh```

 Thanks for using this tool.
-I worte this just to kill my time. :))
+I wrote this just to kill my time. :))

 ![screenshot](https://raw.githubusercontent.com/H34TB145T/TryHackMe_ovpn/main/image.jpg)